jasonoverby/walmartApi/README.md

 # Description
-This is an API to retrieve products (based on the product category) from a subset of Walmart's catalog.
+This is an API to retrieve products (based on a category) from a subset of Walmart's catalog.
 The application uses [Hapi](https://hapijs.com/) to provide routes and [React](https://reactjs.org/) to provide views.